-Here are 5 of the Biggest Mistakes Homeowners Make – The Lawn and Landscape Edition.
+Here are 5 Common Mistakes Homeowners Make – The Lawn and Landscape Edition.

 Reading and Not Following Directions

 This more accurately could also be titled – reading and misunderstanding directions.
 Some people think they don’t need to follow the directions that are on the product label.
 Maybe they have used the product many times before or used a similar product, or they simply don’t want to take the time to read the label.

 However I feel that more people actually read the label and just don’t understand what they need to do, labels can be very confusing.
 The best example of this might just be the following…